The heat modulated infinite dimensional Heston model and its numerical approximation: Introduction

-The HEat modulated Infinite DImensional Heston (HEIDIH) model is a special case of the infinite dimensional stochastic volatility model introduced in~\cite{BDNS21,BS18}.
-Therein, a price process $X$ and a volatility process $Y$ are coupled via another process $Z$ in the system
+In this paper, we present, analyze and study the numerical approximation of the HEIDIH model.
+It is a special case of the infinite dimensional stochastic volatility model introduced in~\cite{BS18,BDNS21}, in turn a special case of~\eqref{eq:spde-approach}.
+The price process $X$ and a volatility process $Y$ are coupled via another process $Z$ in the system of stochastic evolution equations